GOP Rep. Steve King compares his rebuke to Jesus' suffering

 Breaking News Emails

-King made the comparison to the Christian savior at a town hall in Cherokee, Iowa, on Tuesday.
+King made the comparison at a town hall in Cherokee, Iowa, on Tuesday.

 "For all that I've been through, it seems even strange for me to say it, but I'm at a certain peace," King said.
 "And it's because of a lot of prayers for me."